 The 2012 Premier League title winners look set to come from Manchester.
 Although too early for predictions, I just can't see anybody challenging the two Manchester clubs.

-I'm not one for jumping on bandwagons, nor am I one for getting carried away with things after a team plays one good game, so last weekends results have no real bearing on my predictions for who I believe will win the Premier League title this year.
+I'm not one for jumping on bandwagons, nor am I one for getting carried away with things after a team plays one good game.
+Meaning last weekends results have no real bearing on my predictions for who I believe will win the Premier League title this year.

 This is why I wish the transfer window would close before the season starts.

 I can only really see the 2012 Premier League title remaining in Manchester

 One view I have held over the summer - and as things stand with the transfer window still open - is that the title will remain in Manchester in one shape or form.